theatrikiopa/theatrikiopa.eu/README.md

 # 🎭 theatrikiopa.eu
-A website built on WordPress 6.1 hosted on an Ubuntu Linux Server on Digital Ocean to serve the needs of a theater group with over 1M views!
+A website built on WordPress 6.4 hosted on an Ubuntu Linux Server to serve the needs of a theater group with over 1M views!